akanksha2305/NoteWorthy/README.md

 3. Edit, delete, and search functionality: Users can make changes to their notes, delete notes, and search for specific notes.
 This allows for flexibility and efficiency in note management.

 ### Future Scope
-1.Integrations with other apps and services, like email and calendar apps.
+1. Integrations with other apps and services, like email and calendar apps.
 2. Multi-user collaboration, allowing users to share and co-edit notes.
 3. Rich text formatting, with options like bold, italics, and underline. - AI-powered suggestions, like autocomplete and word prediction.
 4. Autotagging using NLP

 ### Contributing